tektutor/openshift-1317oct-2025/Day2/README.md

 ## Info - ClusterIP Internal Service
 <pre>
 - this type of service is generally used for database servers
+- this is the default type of service supported in Kubernetes/Openshift
 - as database servers are used by your application not end-users
 - as this is an internal service, you can access this service from with a Pod shell
 - load-balancing is supported by kube-proxy